datafold-dev/datafold/tutorials/README.rst

 * **If datafold was installed via PyPI, ...**

   the tutorials are *not* included in the package.
-To download them separately, download them from the list above.
+Download them separately from the above list.

 * **If the datafold repository was downloaded, ...**